 Everywhere Paul went, he was raising up disciples–fulfilling Jesus’ command to make disciples.
 Learners, knowing Jesus and growing ever more skilled in knowledge.
 Disciples are continually growing, they are devoted.

 There are some in every generation who misunderstand how “knowledge puffs up” and they mistakenly add to it “so get out of here with your books and your studies and your Sunday School lessons and your spiritual disciplines!”
 Reading through 1 Timothy, 2 Timothy and Titus will show you that Paul does not share this attitude.
+You must not interpret this verse apart from the rest of 1 Corinthians 6; and really, it belongs in the context of the entire epistle (especially with chapter 13).

 Jesus praised those who wanted to come to Him and learn.
 He invites us all to come and learn from Him–and we would do well to pay heed to the prophetic Word made more sure…(Matthew 11:29; 2 Peter 1:12-21).